Contents

 "Payments from my payment gateway don't match the bank deposits."

 Gateway settlements are net of fees.
-If Stripe charges 1.4% + 20p per transaction, the settlement is less than the sum of invoices.
-Xero handles this via a clearing account — payments are recorded gross against invoices, fees are recorded separately, and the net settlement matches the bank deposit.
+Whatever percentage-plus-fixed fee your gateway charges per transaction, the settlement lands lower than the sum of invoices it covers.
+Xero handles this via a clearing account: payments are recorded gross against invoices, fees are recorded separately, and the net settlement matches the bank deposit.
 This requires a specific setup; the Xero help documentation has guides for each gateway.

 "My bank feed disconnects regularly."